Great Mosque of Central Java: Layout

 The mosque area covers 10 ha.
 There are three central buildings arranged in the shape of a U, with the domed mosque at the centre.
 All buildings have pitched, tiled roofs, while the central mosque has four minarets.
 The central roof resembles the roof of a "joglo", the traditional Javanese house, and symbolises the rising steps toward heaven or to gain God's blessing.
 The long buildings forming the arms of the U house are a library and auditorium respectively; The auditorium can hold up to 2,000 people.

-In the central courtyard are six large hydraulically operated umbrellas, inspired by the ones at Al-Masjid al-Nabawi in Medina, which are used to protect worshipers; the six umbrellas represent the six tenets of iman.
-More than 15,000 worshipers can fit in the 7669 m2 prayer area.
+In the central courtyard are six large hydraulically operated umbrellas, inspired by the ones at Al-Masjid al-Nabawi in Medina, which are used to protect worshippers; the six umbrellas represent the six tenets of iman.
+More than 15,000 worshippers can fit in the 7669 m2 prayer area.
 At the open end of the U is a series of Arabic-style arches, with Arabic calligraphs of 99 attributes of Allah, stood on 25 pillars, each representing one of the named prophets in Islam.
 Beyond the arches is an inscription on a 3.2 m tall, 7.8 ton stone from Mount Merapi, designed by Nyoman M. Alim.

 Nearby is the 99 m Asmaul Husna Tower, designed to resemble the minaret of Menara Kudus Mosque in Kudus; the height represents the 99 attributes of Allah.
 Used for calling Muslims to prayer, the tower also houses a radio station for da'wah and museum at its base and restaurant and observation deck near its summit.
 The upper levels are accessible by lift.
 On premises there is also a 23-room hotel.